KIJO’s Website Critique: How the Tesla Website Sells Innovation

 Founded in 2003, Tesla is an electric vehicle and clean energy company.
 It manufactures and sells electric cars, battery energy storage units, solar products and more.
 Owner and CEO, Elon Musk, is internationally recognised for his ambitious ideas to reimagine travel and sustainable energy.

 Tesla’s company mission is to ‘accelerate the world’s transition to sustainable energy’.
 The need for environmentally-friendly energy is driving new industries across the world, but it’s rarely portrayed as luxurious.
-This is where Tesla’s website design is imperative if it’s going to stand up to the grandeur of the long-standing gas-guzzling supercar brands such as Porsche, Ferrari and Lamborghini.
+This is where the Tesla website design is imperative if it’s going to stand up to the grandeur of the long-standing, gas-guzzling supercar brands such as Porsche, Ferrari and Lamborghini.

 Tesla has the unenviable dual job of convincing customers that they make cars as luxurious as any other and explaining how they work.
 In light of this challenge, the Tesla website strikes the perfect balance.
 It presents Tesla vehicles in the way a luxury consumer would expect.
 Simultaneously, it explains the futuristic technology that sets Tesla apart, without bamboozling the user.
 The technology is mighty impressive but, crucially, the website shows that it is accessible and functional in day-to-day life.